jscholes/accessify-prototype/README.md

 Accessify is a screen reader-accessible control interface for Spotify on Windows.

+Note: This code represents a prototype, written in Python.
+Please go to https://github.com/jscholes/accessify for updated code.

 ## Running the code

 The software is still in its pre-alpha stages, but if you wish to run it and try it out, here's what you'll need to do: